The Ultimate OFW Direct Hire Compliance Checklist: Navigating Host Country Regulations with Confidence

 If you encounter difficulties or have concerns about compliance:

-1. Contact the Philippine Embassy or Consulate in your host country
+Even so, 1.
+Contact the Philippine Embassy or Consulate in your host country

 2. Reach out to OWWA or POEA for guidance